Shipping Container Architecture Fulfilling Its Potential

 The Potential of Shipping Container Architecture is Huge

-Project Ripple has been such a success that government is looking at using it to provide cheap but attractive student accommodation in Dublin and other Irish cities, inspired by successful examples in Amsterdam, Stockholm and Berlin.
+Project Ripple has been such a success that government is looking at using it to provide cheap but attractive student accommodation with the use of shipping container architecture in Dublin and other Irish cities, inspired by successful examples in Amsterdam, Stockholm and Berlin.

 These are just a couple of successful European projects but the whole cargotecture boom continues unabated throughout the USA, from California to Florida, Texas to Maine.